Placi-Paul/UiPathMigrationHelper-Console/README.md

 Select API Key and leave it blank

 ### Cloud Feeds
-Check the network page in automation for this API response to get the nuget feeds:
+Check the network page in automation ops for this API response to get the nuget feeds:

 https://cloud.uipath.com/{organization-name}/roboticsops_/feeds_/api/Feeds/orchestrator/paged?pageSize=10&pageIndex=0